Windermere Steamboat Museum – Windermere Jetty

 SL Swallow (1911) – currently undergoing major restoration

-The Lakeland Arts Trust is currently carrying out a major redevelopment of the site to create a series of new buildings to house the boats and a conservation unit where they will be restored and maintained.
+The Lakeland Arts Trust has recently carried out a major redevelopment of the site to create a series of new buildings to house the boats and a conservation unit where they will be restored and maintained.

 The Lakeland Arts Trust also runs Abbot Hall Art Gallery, Blackwell and the Museum of Lakeland Life.